 By Mayo Clinic Staff

-If you have asthma, even a mild cold can lead to wheezing and tightness in your chest.
+A stuffy nose, sore throat, cough, fever, or other signs and symptoms caused by a respiratory infection cold or flu (influenza) virus can be a nuisance for anyone.
+But if you have asthma, even a mild cold can lead to wheezing and tightness in your chest.
 Colds and the flu are among the most common causes of asthma flare-ups, especially in young children.

 Regular asthma medications may fail to relieve asthma symptoms associated with a cold or the flu.
 Also, asthma symptoms caused by a respiratory infection may last for several days to weeks.

 There's no sure way to keep yourself or your child from getting a cold or the flu.
 But taking steps to avoid getting sick — and taking the right steps when you do — can help.

 Take these steps to help avoid getting sick:

 - Get an annual flu vaccine unless your doctor recommends against it.
 Most adults and children older than 6 months of age should get a flu vaccination every year.

 - Ask your doctor if you need a pneumonia vaccination.
 Having asthma increases your risk of developing pneumonia after getting the flu.

 - Avoid contact with anyone who's sick.
 Germs that cause respiratory infections are easily passed from person to person.

 - Wash your hands often.
 This kills the germs that can cause respiratory infections.
 Carry a bottle of hand sanitizer to kill germs while you're on the go.